Mammern: Transport

 Mammern sits on the Lake Line between Schaffhausen and Rorschach and is served by the St. Gallen S-Bahn at Mammern railway station.

+Mammern has a landing stage.
+Between spring and autumn, the URh offers regular boat services on the High Rhine and Untersee between Schaffhausen and Kreuzlingen, via Konstanz.

 Education

 The entire Swiss population is generally well educated.
-In Mammern about 74.1% of the population (between age 25-64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).
+In Mammern about 74.1% of the population (between age 25 and 64) have completed either non-mandatory upper secondary education or additional higher education (either university or a Fachhochschule).

 Mammern is home to the Mammern combined municipal and primary school district.
 In the primary school district there are 53 students who are in kindergarten or the primary level.
 There are 12 children in the kindergarten, and the average class size is 12 kindergartners.
 Of the children in kindergarten, 2 or 16.7% are female, 6 or 50.0% are not Swiss citizens and 4 or 33.3% do not speak German natively.
 The lower and upper primary levels begin at about age 5-6 and last for 6 years.
 There are 21 children who are in the lower primary level and 20 children in the upper primary level.
 The average class size in the primary school is 13.67 students.
 At the lower primary level, there are 8 children or 38.1% of the total population who are female, 9 or 42.9% are not Swiss citizens and 8 or 38.1% do not speak German natively.
 In the upper primary level, there are 8 or 40.0% who are female, 1 or 5.0% are not Swiss citizens and 4 or 20.0% do not speak German natively.